Tuizi/tuizi.github.io/dailyperf/tests/angular_applyscope/doc/readme.md

 ### 4. In a watcher

-As a promise, you are already in the Angular context, so...
+Watchers are already in the Angular context, so...

 #### Third party example